Search Contact information

 Installing Matlab

-Our site-license covers covers the following types of machine within the department - HP, Apple OSX, Compaq (DEC), SUN, Linux RedHat and machines running 32-bit/64-bit versions of Microsoft Windows which are connected to the department's network.
+Our site-license covers the following types of machine within the department - HP, Apple OSX, Compaq (DEC), SUN, Linux RedHat and machines running 32-bit/64-bit versions of Microsoft Windows which are connected to the department's network.

 In 2011 the department joined the university wide TAH (Total Headcount License) scheme for MATLAB.
 Members of staff, postgraduates and undergraduates can use the TAH license in standalone mode ie not connected to any network in their personal computers (laptops).
 For more information see the MATLAB Licensing Information page.
-If you have any queries email pc-support
+If you have any queries email helpdesk

-See our MATLAB Licensing Information and MATLAB - Frequently Asked Questions on Licensing at CUED for licensing details.
+To activate your newly installed copy, see the Matlab Activation page.
+See MATLAB - Frequently Asked Questions on Licensing at CUED for licensing details.
+Mail other installation requests to helpdesk.

 Old versions of Matlab are installed on CUED's central system under /usr/local/apps/matlab/